 Tim Benians, of Uckfield Framing, has arranged for art displays in estate agency offices.

-At Rowland Gorringe where you will find: Tim Benians (Uckfield Framing Co), Tina Warren (Calligraphy Baubles), Sarah Gauntlet (Artist Cards and Prints), Tess Deverill (Spinning/Weaving), Rebecca Weddell (Glass Beads), and Beth Power (stitch art).
+At Rowland Gorringe you will find: Tim Benians (Uckfield Framing Co), Tina Warren (Calligraphy Baubles), Sarah Gauntlet (Artist Cards and Prints), Tess Deverill (Spinning/Weaving), Rebecca Weddell (Glass Beads), and Beth Power (stitch art).

 Handmade arts and crafts will be for sale in a Christmas market being held at the Luxford Centre, Uckfield, on Friday evening and on Saturday.